prateek3255/scrroll-in/README.md

 Under the hood, this extension uses the [chrome localStorage API](https://developer.mozilla.org/en/DOM/Storage#localStorage) to store the scroll positions for different webpages.
 I avoided using sync storage due to its storage limitations ([read more](https://developer.chrome.com/apps/storage)).
 This extension creates an object which stores the URL as keys and the scroll position as values.

-The functions for adding or updating, reading and deleting are in the files `save.js`, `get.js` and `delete.js` respectively, which are executed as content scripts from `popup.js` whenever the respective button is clicked.
+`save.js` handles function for adding/updating the file

+`get.js` handles function for reading the file

+`delete.js` handles function for deleting the file

+`popup.js` handles the execution the conent scripts when the respective buttons are clicked.

 The `background.js` handles switching icon color whenever a tab is changed, or the URL is updated.